Surge in rebel attacks sparks deadly protests in eastern Congo - SABC News - Breaking news, special reports, world, business, sport coverage of all South African current events. Africa's news leader.

-At least four people have been killed in unrest in eastern Democratic Republic of Congo’s North Kivu province, local officials said on Saturday, after people took to the streets to protest against a surge in deadly attacks by suspected militant rebels.
+At least seven people have been killed in unrest in eastern Democratic Republic of Congo‘s North Kivu province, local officials said on Saturday, after people took to the streets to protest against a surge in deadly attacks by suspected rebels.

 The Allied Democratic Forces (ADF), a rebel group affiliated to the Islamic State, are alleged to have killed more than 40 people in an attack on Mayikengo village this week and over 80 in attacks on other villages in the province the previous week.